mjoras/SCONE-PROTOCL/README.md

 The current working charter is available [here](https://github.com/mjoras/SCONE-PROTOCL/blob/main/documents/charter.md).

-The "stable" charter linked in the BOF request for IETF 119 is available [here](https://github.com/mjoras/SCONE-PROTOCL/blob/main/documents/charter-stable.md).
+The charter version submitted to the IESG with the BOF request for IETF 119 is available [here](https://github.com/mjoras/SCONE-PROTOCL/blob/main/documents/charter-submitted-with-119-BOF-request.md).

 We welcome comments on active issues and PRs.